Essential oils smell wonderful, but did you know you can use essential oils for cleaning? They make terrific anti-bacterial and all purpose cleaners.

 - Use eucalyptus essential oil for cleaning cupboards.
 Add 25 drops to 1/2 cup rubbing alcohol in a spray bottle.
 Spray cupboards lightly, and allow to dry.
 This can help deter pests.

 Essential oils have wonderful smells and antibacterial/antiviral properties.
-It’s so easy to use essential oils for cleaning!
+It’s so easy to use them for cleaning!

 Do you use essential oils for cleaning?
 What’s your favorite cleaning recipe?
 Be sure to pin this for later!